steffenwittig/emofani/README.md

 # TODO
 To let you know about my plans and what is bugging me about emofani, here's my TODO list:

-- implement options to control the amount of head movement for gaze changess
 - save emofani's configuration in a config file to allow editing outside of emofani and storing values for the next start of emofani
 - rework emofani's user interface
 - implement TCP interface